Bailey v Stonewall, Garden Court Chambers and Others

 Bailey v Stonewall, Garden Court Chambers and others is a UK discrimination case in 2022 brought by Allison Bailey against her chambers Garden Court Chambers and Stonewall.
 The Employment Appeal Tribunal ruled that Garden Court Chambers had discriminated against her in concluding that two of her personal tweets potentially breached her core duties as a barrister and awarded £22,000 in damages, but dismissed all other claims with regards to lost income or work opportunities due to the complaint.
 The Tribunal also dismissed all of her claims against Stonewall.

 Bailey unsuccessfully appealed the claim against Stonewall at the Employment Appeal Tribunal, with the appeal being dismissed in July 2024.
-In December 2024, the Court of Appeal granted Bailey permission to further appeal against the ruling in favour of Stonewall.
-The appeal was heard at the Court of Appeal in October 2025, with the judgment reserved to a later date.
+Bailey unsuccessfully appealed the claim at the Court of Appeal, with the appeal being dismissed in December 2025.

 Background

 In October 2019, Bailey co-founded the organization LGB Alliance, an advocacy group which opposes Stonewall's policies on transgender rights.
 She acclaimed the newly formed group on Twitter and said that "gender extremism is about to meet its match."

 Her chambers, Garden Court Chambers, announced it would launch an internal investigation after it received complaints alleging transphobia regarding her social media use and her involvement with the LGB Alliance.
 She was asked to remove two tweets, one thanking The Times for "fairly & accurately reporting on the appalling levels of intimidation, fear & coercion that are driving the @stonewalluk trans self-id agenda" and one stating "Stonewall recently hired Morgan Page, a male-bodied person who ran workshops with the sole aim of coaching heterosexual men who identify as lesbians on how they can coerce young lesbians into having sex with them."

 Bailey alleged that Garden Court Chambers and Stonewall were in breach of the Equality Act 2010.
 She claimed victimisation and discrimination on the grounds of sex and/or sexual orientation, and gender-critical philosophical belief against Garden Court, and that Stonewall instructed, caused or induced that unlawful conduct.